-I have received, read, understand, and agree to comply with the Archer Code of Conduct.
+I have received, read, understand, and agree to comply with the Archer Compliance and business ethics manual.
 I understand that failure to do so may result in disciplinary action up to and including termination of employment and/or loss of employee benefits to the extent permitted by applicable law.

 Name (printed)

 Signature

 Date

 Location

-Сору Return to: Human Resources Department (Keep in employee's file)
+White Copy Return to: Human Resources Department (Keep in employee's file)

-Сору Remains in Manual (Employee's copy)
+Yellow Copy Remains in Manual (Employee's copy)